 ADVERTISEMENT FOR BIDS

 Notice is hereby given that the Mayor and Board of Aldermen, City of Lucedale, Mississippi, will receive bids by mail at the City Hall, 5126 Main Street, Lucedale, Mississippi 39452 or bids can be hand delivered.
-Bids are due by 2:00 P.M. local time on the 14TH 14th day of July 2023.
-The bids will be open publically opened Friday July 28, 2023 at 10 AM10 A.M.
+Bids are due by 2:00 P.M. local time on the 14th day of July 2023.
+The bids will be opened publically opened Friday, July 28, 2023, at 10 A.M.
 Bids will be read aloud.

-REPAIR AND MAINTENANCE TO REPLACE WELL #3 COMPONENTS include:
+REPAIR AND MAINTENANCE TO REPLACE WELL #3 COMPONENTS to include:

-Goulds 5 stage oil lube turbine pump
+Goulds 5 stage oil lube turbine pump, or equal

 8” x 20’ suction pipe with SS cone strainer